 The Definitive Ranking of Cookout Sides

-The perfect cookout involves syncing a ton of moving pieces into harmony.
+The perfect cookout requires syncing a ton of moving pieces into harmony.
 You've got to make sure your main dishes are on point.
 You need a solid guest list, preferably comprised of people who like to play yard games.
 And it's essential to make sure that your side dishes aren't just afterthoughts.

-30. A Green Salad
+22. A Green Salad

 Oh come on.
 If you really didn't want to try, you should have been honest and brought a bag of chips instead of leaving a bunch of oil-covered leaves to wilt in the sun.

-28. Bean Salad
+21. Bean Salad

 You're trying too hard.
 It's not working.
 Actually, maybe try harder.

-23. Quinoa Salad
+19. Quinoa Salad

-22. Couscous Salad
+18. Couscous Salad

 If you get it fresh out of the cooler, this is essential, especially alongside some pulled pork or a juicy burger.
 But once it comes out to the table, you're working with a ticking time bomb, one that tends to sweat creamy bullets all over the plate.
 And when you get to the bottom, it's basically like some horrifying soup just waiting to ruin your buns.
 Coleslaw is a race: one that's worth running if you're fast, but not for the fun run that is grazing all day on a cookout spread.

-16. Potato Salad
+15. Potato Salad

 14. Collard Greens

 If you find yourself at a party where somebody made some homemade, pork-laden collards, you should devour scoop after scoop of that soul-food staple.
-If you find yourself at a party where some wannabe cook not equipped with a generations-spanning recipe decided to wing it, you're getting a mouthful of bitter, wet disappointment.
+If you find yourself at a party where some wannabe cook not equipped with a generation-spanning recipe decided to wing it, you're getting a mouthful of bitter, wet disappointment.

-12. Deviled Eggs
+13. Deviled Eggs

 11. Pasta Salad

-10. Tomato Salad
+10. Caprese Salad

-Whoever invented caprese salad deserves a Nobel Prize for... something.
-Peace, maybe?
 When tomatoes are in season ---whether grape, heirloom, cherry, whatever -- there's nothing quite as refreshing as a bowl of cold red fruit tossed in dressing, maybe gussied up with cheese.
 Just don't let it get warm and mushy: Nobody wants to eat accidental pasta sauce with a hot dog.